oskarhane/actus/packages/core/README.md

 This is the machine and inner core of the Actus command bar.

-It consists of a Finite State Machine, an input parser, and a result ranking algorithm.
+It consists of a Finite State Machine, an input parser, and a result ranking algorithm (self learning).

 ## Usage